Abdul17rahman/airbnb-clone-project/README.md

 - **Authorisation**: This is a process of determining weather an authenticated user has the right access to specific application resources or features.
 Even if a user logs in successfully, they shouldn't be able to do everything.

 - **Rate Limiting**: This technique allows APIs manage requests by limiting how many requests a user can make to the API in a specific period of time.
 It helps protect an API from **Abuse** spamming login attemps, **DDOS attacks** flooding the server with fake requests from bots, **Server overload** too many user requests at once and many others.

+## ⳽ CI/CD Pipeline

+Continous intergration, Continous Deployment/Delivery is a practice that automates building, testing, and deploying code so that software changes can be delivered quickly, reliably, and continuously.
+These 2 are a crucial part of application production as they enable updates without breaking the operations of the application.
+Changes are committed to live production application and it's enabled with tools such as:

+- **Docker**: This enables running a virtual application enviroment that includes all the tools an application needs to run smoothly without issues.
+Applications are packaged into lightweight, portable containers that run consistently accross different enviroments.

+- **GitHub Actions**: This is a pipeline platform that leverages github to automate testing, building and deployment of applications through events like pushes or pull requests in a repository.

+> This document was done and updated by Abdul Rahman.